johannesjh/favagtk/README.md

 ### Python Dependencies

-Fava GTK depends on other python packages, as defined in flatpak-pip-update-modules.sh.
+Fava GTK depends on other python packages, as defined in the requirements folder.
 Fava GTK aims for compatibility with the packages defined there.

 ### Code quality